The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Correlation Functions

 For the projected shapes, we refer to the tangential component of the ellipticity as $S_+$ and to the cross component as $S_\times$ (Eq. \ref{eq:2dshape2}).
 We define an estimator for the real-space, normalised correlation function of galaxy shapes and density tracers as

-\fig { Cross-correlation of galaxy clustering for samples S and D. {\it Top: } We show the clustering correlation between the position of central galaxies with all galaxies for different dark matter models. {\it Bottom: } We show the ratio of the projected correlation for each model relative to the CDM model. } \efig
+\fig { Auto-correlation of galaxy clustering for samples D out to $1$Mpc/h. {\it Top: } We show the clustering correlation of all galaxies for different dark matter models. {\it Bottom: } We show the ratio of the projected correlation for each model relative to the CDM model. } \efig

-\be \xi_{g+}(r_p, \Pi) = \frac{S_+ D}{R_SR_D}. \ee This is a function of projected co-moving separation, $r_p$, and line-of-sight co-moving separation, $\Pi$, where, \be S_+D = \sum_{(r_p,\Pi)} \frac{e_+,j}{2\mathcal{R}}. \ee Here, $\mathcal{R}$ represents the responsivity of a shape to gravitational shear \citep{shearResponsivity}, $\mathcal{R}=1-\langle e^2\rangle$, where $e_{+,j}$ is the tangential component of the ellipticity for the $j$-th galaxy and $\langle e^2\rangle$ is the root mean square per ellipticity component.
-The inclusion of this factor is strictly unnecessary in the IA estimation, though it is commonly incorporated in studies focusing on mitigation of IA in weak lensing cosmology.
-For completeness, we include it here, although it has no impact on our conclusions.
+\be \xi_{g+}(r_p, \Pi) = \frac{S_+ D}{R_SR_D}. \ee This is a function of projected co-moving separation, $r_p$, and line-of-sight co-moving separation, $\Pi$, where, \be S_+D = \sum_{(r_p,\Pi)} \frac{e_{+,j}}{2\mathcal{R}}. \ee Here, $\mathcal{R}$ represents the responsivity of a shape to gravitational shear \citep{shearResponsivity}, $\mathcal{R}=1-\langle e^2\rangle$, where $e_{+,j}$ is the tangential component of the ellipticity for the $j$-th galaxy and $\langle e^2\rangle$ is the root mean square per ellipticity component.
+For completeness, we include this factor here, although we are only concerned with the scale-dependence of intrinsic alignment correlations.
+The responsivity factor is only relevant in studies focusing on mitigation of IA in weak lensing cosmology.

 We integrate over all line-of-sight bins to get the projected shape-position correlation function, $w_{g+}$, \be w_{g+}=\int_{-\Pi_{\rm max}}^{+\Pi_{\rm max}}\,d\Pi\,\xi_{g+}(r_p, \Pi), \ee and similarly for $w_{g\times}$.
 We choose our projection length to be $\Pi_{\rm max} = 100$ $h^{-1}$ Mpc. \cite{Mandelbaum2006} and \cite{Hirata2007} found that integrating beyond $60$ $h^{-1}$ Mpc had no impact on the intrinsic alignment signal.
 Most of the IA signal is localised in narrow line-of-sight bins due to its physical origin (versus the integrated nature of the gravitational lensing effect).
 In order to obtain an estimate of the error in the intrinsic alignment signal, $\sigma_{wg+, {\rm SIDM}}$, we jackknife the sample of galaxies by splitting each volume in to $9$ sub-volumes.
 This acts to provide us a signal-to-noise estimate for each dark matter model.
 As such we show the signal to noise relative to a benchmark value (for instance CDM or $z=0$) in each plot, i.e. $(w_{g+, {\rm SIDM}} - w_{g+,{\rm CDM}})/\sigma_{wg+, {\rm SIDM}}$.